New Jersey Route 56: Route description

 Route 56 heads through a mix of farms and woodland, passing to the south of Rainbow Lake.
 Past the lake, the road turns to the east and continues into agricultural areas and intersects CR 655.
-Traveling eastward, the road crosses CR 638 and a Winchester and Western Railroad line.
+Traveling eastward, the road crosses CR 638 and a Winchester and Western Railroad line at-grade.
 The route heads into forested areas, where it passes over the Maurice River into Vineland in Cumberland County.
 Here, it widens into a four-lane divided highway and comes to a cloverleaf interchange with Route 55.
 Past this interchange, Route 56 becomes a four-lane undivided road that is locally maintained.
 The route heads through commercial sectors of Vineland before coming to a crossroads with CR 628.
 The route continues past more inhabited areas and businesses before reaching its end at Route 47 (Delsea Drive).
 From here, Landis Avenue continues to the east toward the downtown area of Vineland.